-As a growing online business we were constantly faced with the uphill battle over PCI compliancy due to the way that we processed card data.
-Every online business should maintain a certain level of PCI compliancy and the lowest and easiest level to achieve is SAQ-A.
+As a growing online business we were constantly faced with the uphill battle over PCI compliance due to the way that we processed card data.
+Every online business should maintain a certain level of PCI compliance and the lowest and easiest level to achieve is SAQ-A.

 Depending on how you plan on passing data to your payment provider will determine the level of PCI compliance you require.
 Due to the way that card data passed through our servers on the way to our payment provider meant that we had to obtain a much higher level of compliance, this in turn had a major impact on our business.
 Not only did we have to change our entire hosting environment but we also had to learn, understand and implement a whole host of additional security features and standards.

 Even though we never actually store card details or sensitive data on our servers, the fact that we wanted a seamless checkout experience meant that we had to become PCI SAQ-D compliant.
 Obtaining this level of compliancy as an SME added significant overheads and a burden that we no longer wanted to bear.

 Whilst we have been more than happy with our current gateway – PayPal, their current solution (Direct Payment) does not offer a way to bypass the higher level of compliancy.
 They do have a hosted solution but this meant not being able to capture additional data or process reference transactions at a later stage (i.e. offer a ‘Save the card for future use’ feature).